 This is partly because the company acquired Megadyne Medical Products and sutures sales.
 Both are product areas of Ethicon.

 Ethicon started in 1915 in Edinburgh, Scotland.
 It began as a factory that manufactured, packaged and sterilized catgut, silk and nylon sutures.
-Doctors used these surgical sutures for wound closures.
+The factory was founded by Scottish pharmacist George F. Merson.

 Under Johnson & Johnson’s control, G.F.
-Merson Limited became Ethicon Suture Laboratories.
+Merson Limited became Ethicon Suture Laboratories in 1949.
 And in 1953, it became Ethicon Inc.

 Merson stayed involved in the company until his death in 1958.